adamowada/cookie-stand/README.md

 Thank you to stack overflow at https://stackoverflow.com/questions/6860213/how-can-i-use-setattribute-to-set-multiple-classes-on-an-element/6860238 for help with .setAttribute method for DOM

-Cassandra Ortiz was navigator and Adam Owada was driver for CSS styling of index.html
+Cassandra Ortiz was navigator and Adam Owada was driver for CSS styling of index.html and added pictures